gaphor/gaphor/docs/so.rst

 Interfaces
 ----------

-Each service (and plug-in) should implement the `gaphor.interfaces.IService`
+Each service (and plug-in) should implement the `gaphor.abc.Service`
 interface:

-.. autoclass:: gaphor.interfaces.IService
+.. autoclass:: gaphor.abc.Service
    :members:

 UI components is another piece of cake.
 The ``gaphor.uicomponents`` entry point group is used to define windows and user interface functionality.
-A UI component should implement the `gaphor.ui.interfaces.IUIComponent`
+A UI component should implement the `gaphor.ui.abc.UIComponent`
 interface:

-.. autoclass:: gaphor.ui.interfaces.IUIComponent
+.. autoclass:: gaphor.ui.abc.UIComponent
    :members:

 Typically a service and UI component would like to present some actions to the